 From physical growth to societal decay, my work deals with bringing forth representations of change as a core and cyclical constant.
-Pieces created with a glimpse of specific individualities representative of stages of change and at times a dichotomy between these stages, as well as stagnation within preservation.
+Pieces created with a glimpse of specific imagery representative of stages of change - and at times a dichotomy between those stages.

 I go through a very physical process of building up layers, destroying and rearranging my images in order to rebuild them again - digitally, as well as with paint, charcoal, sanding and various inks.
 I often shoot through abandoned doorways and windows or arrange imagery into associative shapes that represent a threshold of physical passage as a way of visually reinforcing symbolic progression.
 I also repeat images to maintain a cyclical feel and frequently blur or otherwise distort areas of my work to evoke a more equivocal environment.
 I almost always use monotone color schemes to stylize specific themes within each individual series that I am working with.